KaganBaldiran/FusionFrame-Engine/README.md

 The overall API is pretty simple and user friendly.
 I'll try to demonstrate some of the functionality to get you started

-To initialize the window and the resources
+- Initializing the window and the resources
 ```cpp
 const int width = 1000;
 const int height = 1000;